javitudela94/personalfinances_excel/README.md

      Creation of Year & Month Columns (dates) with formulas Create Dynamic Tables
      Filling gaps

 4. Description Analysis
 5. Create Dashboard replicating the information of the tables with the most important information available.
+        Dashboard contains 3 different tabs.
+Each tab has resumee table, different graphs explaining situation of the personal finances.
+          Ingresos --> coloured in green.
+Gains
+             Gastos --> coloured in red.
+Loses
+                  Ahorro  --> coloured in grey.
+Gains - Loses